dbcli/mssql-cli/release_scripts/Packages.Microsoft/README.md

 # Publishing to Packages.Microsoft
+> Please ensure that stable versions of rpm and deb have already been published to daily storage.

 > Publishing to the Microsoft Repo may only be completed on corp-net.
 Support for non-corp-net access is not available at the time of this writing.
 Repo CLI docs may be accessed [here](http://csd-linux-publishing-service.azurewebsites.net/).

 ## Requirements